ProvableHQ/leo/README.md

 $ cargo install --path .
 ```

-Now to use aleo, in your terminal, run:
+Now to use leo, in your terminal, run:
 ```bash
 leo
 ```